doshik/JIC-2325-TA_Application_Website/README.md

 ### Known Issues:
 - Autoreload for interview scheduling still needs to be implemented, but we are actively working on it and plan to include it in a future release.
-- Symfony integration is still remaining, but we are actively working on it and plan to include it in a future release.
+- There is still potentially need for Symfony integration.

 ### Version 0.4.0: